nietras/nietras.github.io/_posts/2025-05-16-windows-short-path-names.md

    cached at specific downsampled resolutions locally on the servers to speed up training.

-At the same time the path to and file name of the images usually follow a schema so the path alone contains information relevant to a given image.
+At the same time the path to and file name of the images usually follows a schema so the path alone contains information relevant to a given image.
 This means paths can get quite long.
 Certainly above 260 characters on the file server.

 Example path schema for directory:
 ```